Water Sustainability Act temporary protection orders

 Fish population protection orders curtail specific water users on a stream, its tributaries, and any hydraulically connected aquifers.
 The curtailment of water rights does not follow the system of FITFIR and is based on restoring flows as quickly as possible to protect fish populations.

-The minister will consider the needs of agricultural users before issuing a fish population protection order only after giving due consideration to the needs of agricultural users.
+The minister can issue a fish population protection order only after giving due consideration to the needs of agricultural users.

 Information used to support the decision to issue a TPO